kootenpv/yagmail/README.md

   <img src="https://github.com/kootenpv/yagmail/blob/master/resources/icon.png" width="48px"/>
 </p>

-# yagmail -- Yet Another GMAIL client
+# yagmail -- Yet Another GMAIL/SMTP client

 The goal here is to make it as simple and painless as possible to send emails.